 iOS 12 Beta Problems

-Now that the iOS 12 beta is making progress we’re starting to get a feel for the issues on board.
-Apple’s outlined a series of known issues and developers are starting to provide feedback of their own.
+Apple’s outlined a series of known issues and developers are providing feedback of their own.

 In addition to those issues, we’re hearing about odd battery drain, issues connecting devices to Wi-Fi networks and Bluetooth devices, crashes, abnormal amounts of lag, installation issues, Face ID problems, Touch ID problems, and issues with auto-brightness.